julienrbrt/woningfinder/docs/architecture.md

 ### Payment

 The payment is managed by Stripe.
 Stripe confirms that an user has paid via a webhook.
+The information returned by Stripe must be the user email address and the payment amount.
 Our webhook then add the paying information (user and plan) to a queue, that is processed by the _[PaymentValidator](../cmd/payment-validator)_ worker.

 ## Housing-Finder